Om magazine.com is one of UK?s most talked about and one of the best-selling new yoga and

 laxatives, to remove the accumulated toxins of stage one.
 My days continue with

-medicated enemas prescribed from among the
+medicated enemas prescribed from among the 100 or more recipes

 given by ayurvedic scripture.